 As mentioned, your industry significantly affects these rates.
 If your business falls within the gambling, games, daily deals/e-coupons, media, and publishing, you can expect much higher CTR and CTOR.
 On the other hand, construction, real estate, restaurant, public relations, and politics perform much more poorly in this regard.

-Next, a good CTR is highly dependent on what you’re advertising and on which networks.
+Next, a good CTR depends highly on what you’re advertising and which networks.
 More importantly, email types significantly affect click-through rates.

 Triggered and autoresponder emails have the best open rates, CTR and CTOR.
 They are immediately relevant to the subscriber; thus, they have higher click-through and open rates.
 Newsletter emails and promotional blasts have the lowest open, CTR, and CTOR rates.
 You can spot big differences in email performance between these three types of emails.